Last modified on October 27th, 2022

 When you’re keto dieting, your body will convert fat rather than sugar into the source of energy you use.
 This way of eating might improve your blood glucose levels and reduce the need for insulin.

 Whether you’re following a keto way of eating or not, it’s often recommended that you manage carbohydrate intake when you have type 2 diabetes.
-Carbs turn to sugar, and when you consume large amounts of them, cause your blood sugar to spike.
+Carbs turn to sugar, and when you consume large amounts of them, causes your blood sugar to spike.

 In one study, a ketogenic diet improved insulin sensitivity by 75%.